EliasTechnik/EnglishPresentation/readme.md

 ### Further improvements / ToDo's

 The project does not end there.
 Like I mentioned before, I want to add some more features and change specific things:
-    -rewrite the Master firmware for better reliance and performance -implement ping feature and measure response time -dim the light of each tally individualy
+    - rewrite the Master firmware for better reliance and performance
+    - implement ping feature and measure response time
+    - dim the light of each tally individually
-    -upgrade the Tally Lights with a button to signal the director that the camera operator is ready to go live -update the TallyProtocol to transmit the pushbutton signal -design a proper housing for the lights which is easy to assemble -fix rendering issues in darkmode
+    - upgrade the Tally Lights with a button to signal the director that the camera operator is ready to go live
+    - update the TallyProtocol to transmit the pushbutton signal
+    - design a proper housing for the lights which is easy to assemble
+    - fix rendering issues in darkmode
-    -add signal and connection diagnosis to the tally system.
+    - add signal and connection diagnosis to the tally system.
-    -fix autocompletion bug on command line (sometimes it keeps suggesting a command not matching the user’s input) -remove deprecated functions and variables
+    - fix autocompletion bug on command line (sometimes it keeps suggesting a command not matching the user’s input)
+    - remove deprecated functions and variables